Nick-t-go/todoable_gem/README.md

 ## Todo
 1) Inspired by API wrappers I used in rails.
 Did not get to test configuration at class level but the intention was to be able to configure in initialize.
 Need to test configuration in framework.
 2) Error handling is not complete.
 Ex.
 User gets a positive response if they update a list using a name that is already in use.
-The name would not actually be updated by user would think it was.
+The name would not actually be updated but user would think it was.
 3) Token expiration was not tested.
 Token expires every 20min.
 Added a checker for this.
 This should be tested and perhaps implemented differently.
 4) Better configure VCR, implement housecleaning in RSPEC config to clean up cassettes.